jalbam/CrossBrowdy/README.md

 # About &amp; FAQ
-Visit the [About &amp; FAQ section](https://crossbrowdy.com/about "About &amp; FAQ") to read more about [CrossBrowdy](https://crossbrowdy.com/ "CrossBrowdy web site").
+Visit the [About &amp; FAQ section](https://crossbrowdy.com/about "About &amp; FAQ") to know more about [CrossBrowdy](https://crossbrowdy.com/ "CrossBrowdy web site").

 # Download